Route 246 (song): Commercial performance

 For the dated issue of August 3, 2020, "Route 246" entered Oricon Combined Singles Chart at number 13, and Digital Singles at number 4 with 33,391 downloads.
 The song debuted at number 10 on the Billboard Japan Hot 100 with 35,785 downloads (number 4 on the Download Songs), and 1,713,416 streams (number 43 on the Streaming Songs).

 Music video

 The one-minute-and-thirteen-second music video teaser of "Route 246" was released on July 23, 2021, one day before the single release.
-The full music video was included on the group's video album All MV Collection 2: Ano Toki no Kanojotachi, released on September 9.
-With the concept "current Tokyo", the music video was produced by Maxilla, a creative team who produced the group's music video "I See…", shot at Ōsanbashi Pier, Yokohama, and various places in Tokyo in early July.
+The full music video was exclusively included on Nogizaka46's video album All MV Collection 2: Ano Toki no Kanojotachi, released on September 9.
+With the concept "current Tokyo", the music video was produced by Maxilla, a creative team who previously produced the group's music video "I See…", shot at Ōsanbashi Pier, Yokohama, and various places in Tokyo in early July.
+The music video was uploaded publicly via the group's official YouTube channel on May 11, 2023, as part of Saitō's graduation commemorative project.